cesarnr21/.magma/docs/PLUGINS.md

 ## Plugin Docs
 ### DataView
-#todo do a deep dive and learn a few things
+- [ ] do a deep dive and learn a few things

 ### Excalidraw